Withdrawing From RRSP and TFSA For Retired Canadians in 2023

 If you want to retire early, maxing out your RRSP or TFSA isn’t likely to be enough to retire on.
 You simply won’t have enough years of contribution room available.
-If you don’t intend to retire until age 60 or so, life gets more simple and you can probably skip this part and just worry about RRSP/TFSA withdrawals.
+If you don’t intend to retire until age 60 or so, life gets more simple, and you can probably skip this part and just worry about TFSA and RRSP withdrawals.

 Dividends are taxed in a confusing way.
 This is due to the complicated nature of corporate taxation interacting with your personal taxes.
 What you need to know about your personal taxes and government benefits is that Canada splits up dividend income into categories:

-- The figure that the Canadian Government is going to use when looking at your taxable income.
+- The figure that the Canadian Government is going to use when determining your taxable income.